 Troubleshooting ↑ Back to top

 First check if it is a theme compatibility issue.
 Switch to a WordPress default theme such as the Twenty Twelve or Twenty Fifteen theme and re-test.
-It should be working.
-If not, try disabling all plugins except WooCommerce and Additional Variation Images and re-test.
+If it does not work still, try disabling all plugins except WooCommerce and Additional Variation Images and test again.

 Third-Party Theme Support ↑ Back to top